-The departmental photocopiers are housed in 749 GSB, the room adjoining the main office, and in the auxiliary office (442 ESB).
+The departmental color and black and white Xerox photocopiers are housed in 749 GSB (the room adjoining the main office), and in the auxiliary office (442 ESB).
 They are for use by departmental staff and graduate students on a first-come, first-served basis.
 However, when it is required by office staff, please allow them to use the machines.
 Door entry to 749 GSB is by key code so that graduate students have access during off hours.
 Graduate students should obtain a photocopy code from their supervisors and should reach an agreement with their supervisors about what should or should not be photocopied and what remuneration, if any, is required.
+Note that with the Xerox machines, students can scan up to tabloid size images directly to their e-mail at no charge.
+They do however, still need Xerox UserID's and Account codes obtainable from their supervisors.

-If graduate students are photocopying because of services provided to the Department, they should either give the material to office staff for photocopying or obtain a photocopy number from the office staff.
+If graduate students are photocopying because of services provided to the Department, they should either give the material to office staff for photocopying.